jswny/devbox/Readme.md

 - Fix snippet support in NeoVim with Elixir (etc.)
 - Figure out how to use SSH keys
 - Find some way to use Tmux with the XDG config file in `$XDG_CONFIG_HOME/tmux/tmux.conf`
+- Use [Lightline](https://github.com/itchyny/lightline.vim) instead of Airline for NeoVim
 - Readme info on how to restart a stopped container
 - Readme info on how to `exec` into background container